ionic-team/stencil-site/src/docs/framework-integration/react.md

 Manually wrapping all Custom Elements in a React Component is a good practice, but it gets tedious quickly.

 With bindings the web components get wrapped in a React component and then immediately become available as React Components.
 Some of the advantages of doing this are that you get types for your components.
-One of the main issues with React is that react does not propertly pass properties to web components.
+One of the main issues with React is that react does not properly pass properties to web components.
 Out of the box React can only pass strings and numbers to components and it cannot listen to custom events.
 With the bindings the components appear as though they are React components and all properties get passed correctly including functions, objects, and arrays.
 The bindings also account for custom events by creating a prop called ‘on<EventName>’.
 These allow React developers to interact with the web components as though they are React components.

 ### Install